slewsys/ed/README.md

 section reworks some of those in `ed`.
 Whereas the `sed` manual uses traditional syntax, the following `ed` scripts use many of the extensions described above.
-The intent of this section is to offer some justification of the extensions as well as illustrate their utility.
+The intent of this section is to offer some justification for the extensions as well as to illustrate their utility.

 #### Joining Lines